KwesiNavilot/rmi-auction-system/README.md

 - **Bid** a data model with no logic besides the overloaded toString() method.
 - **AuctionServlet** runs the whole thing, manages standard IO and loading/saving auction state

-## The Clientside
+## The Clientside - Seller & Buyer
 The clientside contains the IAuctionClient interface and four classes.
 - **AuctionClientImpl** a remote class that has a name and a callback.
 - **FailureDetector** responsible for failure detection, correction and performance measurement.
 - **ConnectionLayer** a wrapper that maintains the server object and an instance of the FailureDetector
 - **ClientServlet** runs an interactive client

 # How To Run The System
-Run the AuctionServlet.java in a terminal
+1. Run the AuctionServlet.java in a terminal
-1. Enter a name for the database file
+2. Enter a name for the database file
-2. Run the SellerServlet.java in a terminal
+3. Run the SellerServlet.java in a terminal
-3. Use any of the features, add an auction items
+4. Use any of the features, add an auction items
-4. Run the BuyerServlet.java in a terminal
+5. Run the BuyerServlet.java in a terminal
-5. Use any of the features, bid for an item
+6. Use any of the features, bid for an item
-6. Enter Q on the AuctionServlet terminal to close the server
+7. Enter Q on the AuctionServlet terminal to close the server